azam-akram/spring-boot-kafka-producer-consumer/README.md

 ConsumerRecord is the data structure which carries all the necessary information for the exchanged message.

-### How to run?
+### Running the application

-Run the docker compose by following command,
+If you want to test application locally then run the docker compose by,

 First run the docker compose